radicle-dev/radicle-alpha/rfcs/0003-radicle-daemon.rst

   keep polling for new inputs for (after the last interaction) and the amount of time between each poll.

-- Get the list of inputs of a remote machine:

-  ``GET /:machined_url/inputs/:id``

-  Returns all the inputs since the input with ID ``id``.
-Optionally accepts the same json caching/polling configuration json as above.

 - Send an input:
   ``POST /:machine_url/send "(inc)"``

   For local machines this adds an input to the machine directly.

-For remote machines this attempts to ``send`` the expression.
+  For remote IPFS machines this will first check a radicle config file for private keys indicating that this PC is *writer* for the IPFS chain.
+In this case (and if the input is valid), it will write it to IPFS.

+  If such a config is not found, the daemon will assume it is a *reader* for that machine, and it will send the input to the IPFS pubsub topic associated to the machine and wait for an ``ACK``.
+If no ``ACK`` is received, it will return an error stating the machine owner is offline.

 Drawbacks
 ----------